helloworlddan/run/README.md

  defer resp.Body.Close()
  // read response
 }

 ```

 ## TODO

 - Deal with local develop on GCE, with metadata server available
-- Update example job with call to NewAuthenticatedRequest and new params
 - Accessing knative spec and exposing config